 Always Eat Breakfast

 Once you’re on your trip, the real fun begins!
 This is also the time that all health goals can quickly fly out the window.
-I always make sure I start everyday with a good breakfast that has proteins, carbs, healthy fats and some fiber.
-It will keep you full longer and give you more energy!
-Getting a protein and healthy fat in also helps keep your blood sugar level, which is super importatnt for me!
+Make sure to start your day with a good breakfast that has proteins, carbs, healthy fats and some fiber, plus lots of water.

 Keep Up Your Skincare Routine

 I used to just bring random samples that I had laying around, but I finally went and bought travel size bottles so I can bring the products that I actually want to use.
 A change in environment can put stress on your body (even if you don’t feel stressed), and keeping your routine as normal as possible can help keep your skin healthy.

 I also love my skincare routine and it feels extra luxurious and relaxing when I’m doing it on vacation!
 Make sure you’re wearing sunscreen everyday, especially if you’re somewhere sunny!